DLT-Solutions/dltssf-github-enterprise/README.md

 </table>

 These are minimum recommendations.
 More resources may be required depend= ing on your usage, such as user activity and selected integrations.
 When in= creasing CPU resources, it's recommended to add at least 6.5 GB of memory f= or each CPU (up to 16 CPUs) added to your GitHub Enterprise Server instance= .
-For more information, see "[Increasing CPU or memory resources](3D"https://help.github.com/en/enterprise=)."
+For more information, see "[Increasing CPU or memory resources]."

 <div class="3D&quot;extended-markdown" note="" border="" rounded-1="" mb-4="" p-3="" border-blue="bg-blue-light" f5"="">